DecentralizedDerivatives/MineableOracle/InDepthOverview.md

     }
 ```

 6. Anyone holding Tellor Tributes can dispute the validity of a mined value within 10 blocks of it being mined by “staking” a fee via the <b> initDispute </b> function.
 Tribute holders will vote on the validity of the data point.
-If the vote determines the value was invalid the reporting party gets awarded the miner's stake, otherwise the wrongly acused miner gets the reporting fee.
+If the vote determines the value was invalid the reporting party gets awarded the miner's stake, otherwise the wrongly accused miner gets the reporting fee.
 Votes are weighted based on the amount of tributes held by the mining party at the time of voting (block.number).
 The miner under dispute is barred from voting.

 The miner's stake is "locked" when a dispute is initiated, since <b> initDispute </b>  changes their stake state to 3.
 Miners can only <b>withdrawStake</b> their stake when their state is 1 and the minimum stake time has elapsed.
 The stake state for the miner will return to 1 once the <b>tallyVotes</b> is ran, if the vote is on their favor, otherwise they lose their stake to the party that reported them and their stake state is marked as 2 and the stake amount as zero.